 Sealed Bids and Transfer Windows

-Fantasy League Auction Interactive and Premium leagues have the option of using the Sealed Bids Engine to set up transfer windows throughout the season.
+Fantasy League Interactive and Premium leagues have the option of using the Sealed Bids Engine to set up transfer windows throughout the season.

 The Sealed Bids Engine provides every manager with an area where bids are submitted and held until the transfer deadline.
 Once the deadline is passed, the League Chairman can process the Sealed Bids and a list of the winners (and losers) is shown.